 Using this example, and its generalization \ref{D4 flop general example}, we are able to extend the previous known invariants in Table~\ref{table compare invts}.
 This is summarised in Table~\ref{table 2}.
 We feel that the further study of the structure of these newly-arising algebras $\CA$, and of their representations, is of interest in itself.
 Furthermore, we conjecture that the contraction algebra distinguishes the analytic type of the flop:

-\begin{conj} Suppose that $Y\to Y_{\con}$ and $Z\to Z_{\con}$ are flopping contractions of a single curve in smooth projective $3$-folds, to points $p$ and $q$ respectively.
+\begin{conj} Suppose that $Y\to Y_{\con}$ and $Z\to Z_{\con}$ are flopping contractions of an irreducible rational curve in smooth projective $3$-folds, to points $p$ and $q$ respectively.
 To these, associate the contraction algebras $\CA$ and $\CB$.
 Then the completions of the stalks at $p$ and $q$ are isomorphic if and only if $\CA\cong\CB$. \end{conj}

 In the Type $A$ and $D$ cases for which we know the algebra $\CA$ explicitly, the conjecture is true.
 We will return to the general case in future work.